sile-typesetter/sile-typesetter.github.io/content/blog/2015-02-14-Whats-happening-in-SILE-development-Valentines-edition.md

 * A subtle but pernicious [bug][] in the line-breaking engine has been fixed!
 This only manifested itself when centering paragraphs.
 Previously, centered paragraphs would fill from the final line upwards, leaving a few orphaned words on the first line.
 Now, it correctly fills from the first line down.

-* Support has been added for compiling with older versions of autotools, libpng and so on; if you couldn't get SILE to compile before, you should now.
+* Support has been added for compiling with older versions of autotools, libpng and so on; if you couldn’t get SILE to compile before, you should now.

 * SILE originally supported Lua version 5.1, but after adding compatibility for 5.2, main development broke 5.1.
 5.1 compatibility has been restored, so SILE now works on both versions.

-* Simon gave a [talk][] to the FOSDEM conference explaining SILE's development and design philosophy.
-We'll post the video as soon as it's available.
+* Simon gave a [talk][] to the FOSDEM conference explaining SILE’s development and design philosophy.
+We’ll post the video as soon as it’s available.

 [repository]: https://github.com/sile-typesetter/sile/commits/master
 [talk]: https://fosdem.org/2015/schedule/event/introducing_sile/